Fkayensu/liver-cirrhosis-stage-predictor-federated-learning/README.md

 ### Data

 Place your liver cirrhosis dataset (CSV format) in the `data/` directory.
-The dataset should contain patient features and a 'Stage' column with values 1, 2, or 3.
+The dataset should contain patient features and a 'Stage' column with values 1, 2, 3.

 ### Running the Project